Home / News / How to choose a specialty tea that you'll like

 This is a fun and simple guide to get you started in tasting specialty tea.
 Despite the mood suggestions, all of these teas can be enjoyed at any time of the day, no matter how you are feeling.
 The list is not exhaustive by any means; it is designed to ease you into specialty tea, and then you can navigate your own way from there.
 The more different styles of tea you try, the more you’ll understand which ones you enjoy the most.
 Have fun with it!

 I love hearing from you so if you want personalised help with your tea selection, add a comment below or email me at anna@theteacurator.co.nz.
-And if you want to browse our tea collection to find the teas above, take a look at the list below.
+Or, browse our loose leaf tea collection to find some of the teas mentioned above.

 ~ Anna